Nette Documentation Preview

 Also exists as [function|functions#clamp].

-dataStream(string mimetype = detect) .[filter]
+dataStream(string $mimetype=detect) .[filter]

 Converts the content to data URI scheme.
 It can be used to insert images into HTML or CSS without the need to link external files.